Nand-kishore333/Postgre-SQL_Project/README.md

-PostgreSQL SQL Practice – Music Library Project
+🎧 PostgreSQL SQL Practice – Music Library Project
+Hey there!
 This is a small project I made to practice SQL using a music library database (kind of like the Chinook dataset).
 I used PostgreSQL to write and test all the queries.

 It's a great way to get better at SQL — whether you're prepping for interviews, building your portfolio, or just want some hands-on experience with real database stuff.